What Causes People to Snore? How Can You Treat it?

 Frequently Asked Questions

-Can it be reduced naturally using home remedies?
+Can you naturally reduce snoring using home remedies?

-Nasal passage strips are a popular and natural way to combat snoring.
-They work by lifting up the underlying muscles of your nose, allowing more oxygen to flow.
+Nasal strips are a popular and natural way to combat snoring.
+They work by lifting the sides of the nose and opening the nostrils, allowing more oxygen to flow.
 Using natural decongestants could also help if you tend to snore due to congestion.

-Sleeping in a propped-up position, either with a wedge pillow or an adjustable bed, is another viable option to reduce it at home without intervention.
+Sleeping in a propped-up position, either with a wedge pillow or an adjustable bed, is another viable option to reduce snoring.

 Is snoring common in females?